How to get a medical cannabis cultivation licence in the UK

 How was medical cannabis legalised?

-In the summer of 2018, an urgent review of cannabis-based medicinal products took place, leading the Advisory Council on the Misuse of Drugs (ACMD) and the UK’s Chief Medical Officer to make changes to the law that would allow expert doctors to legally issue prescriptions to patients who they decided could benefit from medical cannabis treatments.
+In the summer of 2018, an urgent review of cannabis-based medicinal products took place.
+This led to the Advisory Council on the Misuse of Drugs (ACMD) and the UK’s Chief Medical Officer to implement changes to the medical cannabis legalisation that would allow expert doctors to issue prescriptions to patients who they decided could benefit from medical cannabis treatments.

 It was recommended that the new law would not limit the types of conditions that can be considered for treatment.
 This allowed specialists to make decisions on prescribing cannabis-based products for medicinal use on a case-by-case basis, where patients are deemed to have special clinical needs that have not been met by traditional licensed medical products.